democraftmc/Phytlas/README.md

 - [ ] Fix 3D render icon for blocks
 - [ ] Add support for Sounds
 - [ ] Add support for armors (latest components only, not shaders)

+## 🪄 If you liked Pythlas...
+**...You might be interested in theses others projects :**

+- [BedrockAdder](https://github.com/Antwns/BedrockAdder), a V2 mapping converter by *Antwns* written in C
+- [IAGeyser](https://gitlab.com/pixlstudios/iageyser-rewrite), A PHP CLI tool to convert Minecraft Java Edition ItemsAdder packs to Geyser-compatible resource packs and custom mappings.